HST.516 Circadian Biology: From Cellular Oscillators to Sleep Regulation

 Explores the neurobiology of the brain's circadian clock that regulates the timing and structure of sleep, its interaction with the periodic environment, and the consequences of circadian disruption (in our 24/7 society) on health, performance, and safety.
+Students must possess an understanding of biological sciences.
 Follows Harvard FAS calendar.

 This class has no prerequisites.

 HST.516 will be offered this semester (Spring 2018).
 It is instructed by C. A. Czeisler.